 “Our goal is not to make everyone vegan or vegetarian,” says Borgoño, the club’s vice president, “but to reduce meat consumption.”

-The BU Vegetarian Society meets every other Wednesday from 6:30 to 8 p.m. in the CAS Environmental Lounge, Room 442.25 Comments
+The BU Vegetarian Society meets every other Wednesday during the school year from 6:30 to 8 p.m. in the CAS Environmental Lounge, Room 442.25 Comments